 Namibia is a country which has by far some of the most spectacular scenery in Africa.
 It’s a country of superlatives, with vast unspoiled landscapes, diverse wildlife, unique landmarks and interesting cultures.
 The name of the country is derived from the Namib desert, the oldest in the world, which makes up a large part of the country.
 On the other hand, Namibia is the second youngest country in Africa, gaining independence from South Africa in 1990.
+There are also many highlights in Namibia which are unique to the country.

 With a population of around 2 million, Namibia is the second least densely populated country in the world after Mongolia.
 In fact, most of the population live in the centre and northern part of the country which leaves the south extremely sparsely populated.
 The southern part of Namibia is mainly farmland and arid desert nature reserves with the occasional small settlements and farm houses every 100km or so.
 They are also very good at blending their settlements in with the local nature so you might drive past a small town, such as Solitaire, and not even notice it.